pettersand/builder/devlog.md

+## 25/11-23

+I have a better understanding of the data flow I'm aiming for now, and will start iteratively implementing it and planning out the JSON structure.
+Still a bit stumped on how I want to handle going from a reactive template, to a more constant cell format for adding exercises and assigning "location" tags for the cells.

+### Worked On.

+1. Finalizing data flow thoughts
+2. Implementing Program Notes saving, back and front

 ## 24/11-23

 Still mostly working on really structuring my data flow well with Miro.
 This will improve the maintainability and ease the implementation of the code and refactors/improvements in the future.